 This course will give students the opportunity to experience dirverse languages, customs and cultures, expanding their frame of reference and providing them with a new perspective on the world.
 By participating in the 'living classroom' students will experience a maximum cultural and educational exposure to a culture different from their own. \Student is responsible for all additional fees associated with travel costs.
 Financial aid may ocver the cost of tuition of this course.
-Any expenses for travel, lodging, meals and incidentals are not covered by financial and must be borne by the student.
+Any expenses for travel, lodging, meals and incidentals are not covered by finanical and must be borne by the student.

-HUM\ E299 Independent Study in Humanities
+HUM E299 Independent Study in Humanities 3 с.н.

-Previously: HU 225
+Previously: HU 225 Elective Code: H

-Elective code: 1
+Prerequisite : Permission of the instructor